clueless-skywatcher/djangojsonapp/README.md

 Libraries used (other than Django):
 - djangorestframework (for making the serializers and API router)
+- django-heroku (for deploying the app to Heroku)
 - requests (for making the GET request to API)
 - json (for displaying a pretty-printed JSON object to the webpage)
 - os (for referencing the environment variable)